 - Build quality is very good, NEO 2 has a solid robust feel that is mostly all plastics, the shoe mount is a metal cold style, if you are so inclined to remove the cold shoe altogether you can then attach a handle (sold separately).
 The NEO 2 has three total attachment points.
 The Knobs are very firm and responsive including the on/off switch, the A/C input has a rubber weather sealed cover.
 ONE Negative - the power button is very sensitive and during routine use and holding - I un-intentionally reset the NEO 2 - FIX THIS ROTOLIGHT!

 - Power - Normal Alkaline batteries are not recommended - I use the Eneloop pro batteries to maximize lighting you should use good batteries.
-The kit includes battery recommendation.
+The kit includes the battery recommendations.
 The unit requires 6 AA batteries or A/C power, if you use a good set of 2700mah rechargeable batteries - you get an estimate of 80,000+ flashes.
 So, battery life is extremely good if you are just using the flash, the unit comes with a carry case that has slots for six spare batteries.
 In Continuous Light Mode, you can expect 2 hours of life in real-world life.
 I have not tried counting the number of flashes for a set of batteries, but I believe what Rotolight states, In continuous lighting, I get a hair over 2 hours, but that will depend on your battery brand and output.
-The NEO 2 does have a battery level reading via the menu - too bad it is not a built in visual indicator.
+The NEO 2 does have a battery level reading via the menu - too bad it is not a built-in visual indicator.

 - Flash/Strobe, NEO 2 has zero recycle time for shooting in flash mode, The strobe will fire continuously for as long as your camera can fire or your batteries run dead, be aware the strobe output is not as powerful as a dedicated flash such as an SB-5000 or SB-910.
 Understanding the limitation of LED light fall off you will soon understand when and how to use this great little NEO 2.
 This NEO 2 has many benefits in a small and very portable light.
 Rotolight claims that setting the color temperature of the continuous LEDs the strobe will also fire at the same color - which is a nice feature.
 If you are looking to use the NEO 2 as your primary flash - I would recommend you consider other options, The NEO 2 is better suited for those without high light output strobe needs, the NEO 2 does a good job of fill light, and in most cases is all that is needed.

-- Special Effects, YES - if for nothing more than a choice for adding some special effects to your video work the NEO 2 includes several useful built-in effects that can be turned on and off using the EL-Skyport transmitter, or manually at the back of the light.
+- Special Effects, YES! - if for nothing more than a choice for adding some special effects to your video work the NEO 2 includes several useful built-in effects that can be turned on and off using the EL-Skyport transmitter, or manually at the back of the light.
 These include;

 - Gun Fire Flash